andrewtarzia/sca_cage_assembler/README.rst

 Ligand AR analysis:
     Directory to run in: ``PROJDIR``/ligand_library/

-        analyses the aspect ratio of the ligands before and after reaction.
+    Performs: analysis of the aspect ratio of the ligands before and after reaction.

     Command: ``python CODEDIR/cage_structures/scripts/calculate_ligand_ARs.py``